Cleveland Metroparks is committed to maintaining the health and diversity of the natural resources within the Park District by:

 The Board of Park Commissioners may acquire lands either within or without the Park District for conversion into forest reserves and for the conservation of the natural resources of the state, including streams, lakes, submerged lands, and swamplands, and to those ends may create parks, parkways, forest reservations, and other reservations and afforest, develop, improve, protect, and promote the use of the same in such a manner as the board deems conducive to the general welfare.

-Jennifer Grieser, Senior Natural Resource Area Manager Urban Watersheds
+- Jennifer Grieser, Senior Natural Resources Area Manager Urban Watersheds

 - John Krock, Natural Resources Area Manager West